How to Determine Singing Range and Vocal Fach (Voice Type)

 - The dramatic coloratura soprano is a coloratura soprano with great flexibility in high-lying velocity passages, yet with great sustaining power comparable to that of a full spinto or dramatic soprano.

-Remember that the classical long middle range for the lyric soprano would be from Eb4 (first passaggio) to F#5 (second passaggio); for the dramatic soprano from F4 to F#5; the mezzo-soprano from F#4 to F5; and for the contralto from G4 to E5 or Ab4 to D5.
-This means that women of lower voice types may have a higher primo passaggio and a lower secondo passaggio, and thus a shortened middle register when classical technique is applied to singing.
+Remember that the classical long middle range or register for the lyric soprano would be from Eb4 (first passaggio) to F#5 (second passaggio); for the dramatic soprano from F4 to F#5; the mezzo-soprano from F#4 to F5; and for the contralto from G4 to E5 or Ab4 to D5.
+Many sopranos are more comfortable switching into cricothyroid dominant function (middle voice) lower in the scale, rather than remaining in chest voice.
+Women of lower voice types may have a higher primo passaggio because of the natural weightiness of their voices and the comfort that they have singing in chest voice and a lower secondo passaggio, and thus a shortened middle register when classical technique is applied to singing.

 Also, though it is possible for women to be of intermediate voice types, because there isn’t as much of a possible range of pitches for the passaggi locations within each voice type as there is amongst men, (particularly tenors), it is not quite as easy to designate precise pitch locations for the registration events of intermediate female voice types.
 The contralto-mezzo, for example, might share passaggi locations with the mezzo-soprano, but her timbre, weight, tessitura and range might indicate that she is not quite as high-voiced as the mezzo-soprano.